 Most insurance plans, including private and public plans, will cover Suboxone treatment.
 But your out-of-pocket costs can vary, as some plans come with large copayment requirements.

 The best way to find out if you’re covered is to contact your insurance company directly.

-Insurance Coverage for MAT Explained
+Insurance Coverage for Suboxone Explained

 Private Insurance Plans

 Most private health insurance plans do cover mental health treatments, including MAT and Suboxone, just as they would cover medical treatments; however, this may vary state by state.

 Your insurance plan may have limitations involving these things, such as:

 - Prior authorization: Some insurance companies require a prior authorization request in which the provider must submit a form to get Suboxone approved before prescribing it.
 This may require a note or a letter from your doctor in addition to your regular prescription for Suboxone.

 - Drug types: Some insurance companies also dictate the formulation (generic versus brand name) and whether they will cover sublingual films versus tablets.
 They also might specify a maximum daily dose and length of treatment.

 - Deductibles and Copay Costs: Patients may be charged a copay or deductible based on their plan.